TamaraDawg/Regex-Tutorial/gist-template.md

  The OR operator (`|`) allows us to specify multiple alternatives in a regex pattern.
 However, in our email address regex, we do not utilize the OR operator.
 ### Character Classes

+Character classes provide a way to match any character from a specific set.
+In our pattern, we use character classes such as [A-Za-z0-9] to match any uppercase or lowercase letter or digit.
+We also use the character class [.-] to match a dot or hyphen.

 ### Flags
+Flags modify the behavior of a regex pattern.
+In our tutorial, we won't be discussing flags extensively, as they are not required for our email address regex.
 ### Grouping and Capturing
+Grouping and capturing allow us to define subpatterns within a regex and capture their matched values.
+In our email address regex, we do not explicitly use grouping or capturing.
 ### Bracket Expressions
+Bracket expressions, also known as character sets, are used to match a single character from a specified set or range.
+We utilize bracket expressions in our regex pattern to match the domain part of the email address.
+For example, `[A-Za-z0-9.-]` matches any uppercase or lowercase letter, digit, dot, or hyphen.
 ### Greedy and Lazy Match

 ### Boundaries